graze/array-merger/README.md

 The php function: [`array_merge_recursive`](http://php.net/manual/en/function.array-merge-recursive.php) does indeed merge arrays, but it converts values with duplicate keys to arrays rather than overwriting the value in the first array with the duplicate value in the second array, as array_merge does.
-I.e., with array_merge_recursive, this happens (documented behavior):
+I.e., with array_merge_recursive, this happens (documented behaviour):

 ```php
 array_merge_recursive(['key' => 'org value'], ['key' => 'new value']);
 // ['key' => ['org value', 'new value']];
 ```

-This allows you to get the value you actually want
+This library allows you to get the value you actually want

 ```php
 RecursiveArrayMerger::last(['key' => 'org value'], ['key' => 'new value']);